Being more or less stuck right now, it is also a time when we can plan, can plot and can work out new adventures.

 If you don’t like crowds, or waiting in line, every one of the peaks has alternative routes – you can make the 7 as hard as you want.
 The new route possibilities on Carstenz alone are mind boggling.
 And just switching from the South to the North side on Elbrus opens up new possibilities.

-I haven’t factored in international travel – kayak is much better at doing that for you – but for most leaping off points, you should be able to get there for $1,500 at the most if you pick the right season.
+I haven’t factored in international travel – kayak.com and online travel options are much better at doing that for you – but for most leaping off points, you should be able to get there for $1,500 at the most if you pick the right season.
 And combine a few peaks and you will save even more.

 So at the very bottom end of the scale, lets see what it could cost you to do the 7 summits if you shaved it all to the bone.